 and Homeware” Design Category of the A’Design Awards, 2018-2019, for his Letter

 Accreditations & Affiliations

 Students apply to the department in addition to the university.
-Requirements include a creative submission and attendance at an open house (held monthly).
 The application is online at iarc.uncg.edu.